-Just the sound of those two words paired together is enough to make your skin crawl, isn’t it?
-Here at Abbotsford Dental, we know that accidents can happen anywhere and at anytime, and that a sudden burst of pain or complication resulting from an undiagnosed infection can render you sleepless, irritable, and in a constant state of suffering.
+Nobody likes dental emergencies, and just the thought of it is enough to make our skin crawl.
+Here at Abbotsford Dental, we know that accidents can happen anywhere and at any time and that a sudden burst of pain or complication resulting from an undiagnosed infection can render you sleepless, irritable, and in a constant state of suffering.

-Then of course, there are things like trauma or a nasty accident that has completely impaired your teeth and mouth, and perhaps even broken or knocked some of your precious teeth out.
+Then, of course, there are always nasty accidents that have completely damaged your teeth and mouth and perhaps even broken or knocked some of your precious teeth out.

-Luckily, and during these distressing and unforseen times, the Abbotsford Dental Clinic is ready to help you almost immediately.
-We allow for spaces during our regular schedule in which are specifically allocated for emergencies, so booking in for a quick and rather abrupt appointment when you need one, isn’t too much of a problem.
+Luckily, during these distressing and unforeseen times, the Abbotsford Dental Clinic is ready to help you almost immediately.
+As your local emergency dentist, we allow for spaces during our regular schedule in which are specifically allocated for emergencies, so booking in for a quick and unexpected appointment when you need one isn’t too much of a problem.

 Again, things happen.

-Be it an annoying toothache that has steadily become worse, a tooth or teeth that have been knocked out or broken on the sporting field, or if its to do with a dislodged crown or cap or unsettled filling, our team of experienced and dedicated dentists at Abbotsford Dental are always here, ready, and motivated to relieve you of any pain and discomfort.
-No matter the issue or dental emergency, our senior specialists will look after you from the moment you walk in with the aim of restoring your smile and damaged mouth to what it once was.
+Be it an annoying toothache that has steadily become worse, a tooth or teeth that have been knocked out or broken on the sporting field, or a dislodged crown or cap or unsettled filling, our team of experienced and dedicated dentists in collingwood are always here, ready, and motivated to relieve you of any extreme dental pain and discomfort.
+If you need an emergency dentist in Melbourne, our senior specialists will look after you from the moment you walk in, intending to restore your smile to what it once was.